marijnh/style-mod/README.md

    Style modules should be created once and stored somewhere, as opposed to re-creating them every time you need them.
 The amount of CSS rules generated for a given DOM root is bounded by the amount of style modules that were used.
-To avoid leaking rules, don't create these dynamically, but treat them as one-time allocations.
+So to avoid leaking rules, don't create these dynamically, but treat them as one-time allocations.

  * `static `**`mount`**`(root: Document | ShadowRoot, modules: [StyleModule] | StyleModule)`\